dominic-blain/viper-visualizer/README.md

 # Viper Visualizer
-Tool to allow visualisation of a layout based on a set of options.
+Tool to allow visualisation of layouts based on a set of tokens (graphic language).

 ## What's coming up?
 ### 0.2